-This message is communicated to the public in a variety of ways.
-OCRRA prints and distributes a popular quarterly newsletter, which reaches over 150,000 households.
-Bimonthly, OCRRA sends an email blast to a list of over 10,000 people, which highlights upcoming events, programs changes and recycling reminders.
+OCRRA's messaging is communicated to the public in a variety of ways, above and beyond the advertising campaigns mentioned above.
+OCRRA prints and distributes a popular quarterly newsletter, which reaches over 110,000 households.
+Bimonthly, OCRRA sends an email blast to a list of over 7,000 people, which highlights upcoming events, program changes and recycling reminders.
 In addition, OCRRA's website (www.OCRRA.org) is a popular place for residents to access recycling information 24 hours a day.
-This site receives over 10,000 monthly visits.
-OCRRA also invests in a substantial print and electronic media to continually expose the public to the "Save the World a Little Each Day" message, consisting of a multitude of print, web, radio and television ads.
-Lastly, OCRRA staff regularly attend community events where thousands of informational magnets, brochures and other recycling and waste reduction prompts are distributed.
+This site receives between 8,000 and 10,000 monthly visits.
+OCRRA also orchestrates an extensive public relations effort that includes frequent press releases that generate media coverage on the news as well as local television and radio shows, in addition to print coverage in the area's daily and weekly papers.
+Lastly, OCRRA staff regularly attends community events where thousands of informational magnets, brochures and other recycling, composting and waste reduction prompts are distributed.